sshobhan/Task_06_Deep_Fake/README.md

 ## Process
 1. Summarized findings from Task 05 into a clear Q&A script.
-2. Generated audio using ElevenLabs.
+2. Generated script from ChatGPT.
-3. Created a short AI-generated video with D-ID.
+3. Created a short AI-generated video with D-ID using text to video feature.
 4. Documented steps, tools, and challenges faced during the process.

 ## Tools Used
-- ElevenLabs (Free TTS)
 - D-ID (AI Avatar Video)
 - CapCut for minor editing and adding captions.
+- -ChatGPT

 ## Reflections
 - Free tools were easy to use but limited in export quality.